Friday, November 30, 2012

 This begs a question.

 Is your sketchbook your private property?
 Can anyone look through it?
-If someone you don't know picks up a sketchbook of yours and starts to look through it, page by page, what would your reaction be?
+If someone you don't know picks up a sketchbook of yours and starts to look through it, page by page, without your permission or knowledge, what would your reaction be?
+Would you then be liable for anything that that person reacted to in your sketchbook?

 Posted by Mike Lynch at 9:01 AM